Run-length encoding

-Run-length encoding (RLE) is a form of lossless data compression in which runs of data (sequences in which the same data value occurs in many consecutive data elements) are stored as a single data value and count, rather than as the original run.
-This is most efficient on data that contains many such runs, for example, simple graphic images such as icons, line drawings, Conway's Game of Life, and animations.
-For files that do not have many runs, RLE could increase the file size.
+Run-length encoding (RLE) is a form of lossless data compression in which runs of data (consecutive occurrences of the same data value) are stored as a single occurrence of that data value and a count of its consecutive occurrences, rather than as the original run.
+As an imaginary example of the concept, when encoding an image built up from colored dots, the sequence "green green green green green green green green green" is shortened to "green x 9".
+This is most efficient on data that contains many such runs, for example, simple graphic images such as icons, line drawings, games, and animations.
+For files that do not have many runs, encoding them with RLE could increase the file size.

-RLE may also be used to refer to an early graphics file format supported by CompuServe for compressing black and white images, but was widely supplanted by their later Graphics Interchange Format (GIF).
-RLE also refers to a little-used image format in Windows 3.x, with the extension rle, which is a run-length encoded bitmap, used to compress the Windows 3.x startup screen.
+RLE may also refer in particular to an early graphics file format supported by CompuServe for compressing black and white images, that was widely supplanted by their later Graphics Interchange Format (GIF).

+RLE also refers to a little-used image format in Windows 3.x that is saved with the file extension rle; it is a run-length encoded bitmap, and was used as the format for the Windows 3.x startup screen.